b-fuze/Drupal-Module-Filter-Toolbar/README.md

 Well, aside from some neat [hotkeys](#hotkeys) that's pretty much it.
 Have a look at some screenshots :D

-![Screenshot](http://i.imgur.com/tyBGRSK.png "Just type on the page and stuff get highlighted") Just type on the page and now you're filtering, press `[enter]` repeatedly till you find what you're looking for!
+![Screenshot](http://i.imgur.com/tyBGRSK.png "Just type on the page and stuff get highlighted")

+Just type on the page and now you're filtering, press `[enter]` repeatedly till you find what you're looking for!

-Here's a GIF showing what it happens as you type
+Here's a GIF showing what happens as you type
 ![Screen Recording](http://i.imgur.com/sBGGzPe.gif "DMFT in action")

 ## How do I get it?